apache/trafficserver/doc/reference/configuration/storage.config.en.rst

    udevadm trigger --subsystem-match=block

 As an implementation note, modern Linux supports `alternative symlinked names for disk devices
-<https://wiki.archlinux.org/index.php/persistent_block_device_naming>`_ in the ``/dev/disk`` directory structure.
-As
+<https://wiki.archlinux.org/index.php/persistent_block_device_naming>`_ in the ``/dev/disk``
-noted for the :ref:`assignment-table` the path used for the disk can effect the cache if it changes.
+directory structure.
+As noted for the :ref:`assignment-table` the path used for the disk can effect the cache if it changes.
 This can be ameloriated in some cases by using one of the alternate paths in via ``/dev/disk``.
 Note that if the ``by-id`` style is used, replacing a failed drive will cause that path to change because the new drive will have a different physical ID.
+The original hash string can be kept by adding :arg:`id` with the original path to the storage line.

-If this is not sufficient then the :arg:`seed` argument should be used to create a more permanent assignment table.
+If this is not sufficient then the :arg:`id` argument should be used to create a more permanent assignment table.
 An example would be::

-   /dev/sde seed=cache.disk.0
+   /dev/sde id=cache.disk.0
-   /dev/sdg seed=cache.disk.1
+   /dev/sdg id=cache.disk.1

 FreeBSD Example
 ---------------